 Regardless of whether you file a claim against your own insurance company or the at-fault driver’s, expect significant resistance.
 Just because the law entitles you to file a claim doesn’t mean it will always end up in your favor.
 For example, plenty of car accident victims end up settling for less simply because the insurance company blamed them for their accident.

 Insurance companies love to downplay your injuries and assume you’re exaggerating the damages you sustained.
 Even with substantial proof, they can still intentionally take a long time to assess your claim, making you more desperate for money.
 Eventually, they will whittle you down into accepting their lowball offer.

-Four Steps to Dispute Fault After an Auto Accident in Florida
+Four Steps to Dispute Fault for Car Accidents in Florida

-To effectively dispute fault, you will need evidence.
+To dispute fault effectively, you will need evidence.
 The more evidence you have, the easier it will be to challenge an insurance company’s inaccurate initial decision.
 Relevant evidence comes in a wide range of different forms, including:

 - Police reports

 - Witness statements

 An experienced car accident lawyer will help you investigate the crash, track down evidence, and assemble all the information you have to make a compelling legal case.

 Insurance companies do not get to make the final decision on who was at fault for a crash.
 Not only are they self-interested parties, but they make mistakes.
 You have the right to challenge their findings.